KalebPierce/dsa-colloquium/README.md

 Tech demo for DSA-201

 ## Level 2 section!
-and then thes's some text below.
+and then there's some text below.